Bill Brandt: Life and work

 Born in Hamburg, Germany, son of a British father and German mother, Brandt grew up during World War I, during which his father, who had lived in Germany since the age of five, was interned for six months by the Germans as a British citizen.
-Brandt later disowned his German heritage and would claim he was born in South London.
+Brandt later disowned his German heritage and would claim he was born in south London.
 Shortly after the war, he contracted tuberculosis and spent much of his youth in a sanatorium in Davos, Switzerland.
 He traveled to Vienna to undertake a course of treatment by psychoanalysis.
 He was, in any case, pronounced cured and was taken under the wing of socialite Eugenie Schwarzwald.
 When Ezra Pound visited the Schwarzwald residence, Brandt made his portrait.
 In appreciation, Pound reportedly offered Brandt an introduction to Man Ray, whose Paris studio and darkroom Brandt would access in 1930.

+In 1933 Brandt moved to London and began documenting all levels of British society.
+From 1936 he began to document the British class system in 1936, encouraged by his reading of George Orwell's essays and J. B. Priestley's 1934 An English Journey, He said later: "the extreme social contrast, during those years before the war, was, visually, very inspiring for me.
+I started by photographing in London, the West End, the suburbs, the slums."
+He documented the 1936 Jarrow March, then he travelled to the northeast of England, to capture the effects of the 1930s depression on the industrial landscape of the United Kingdom.
+He then focused predominantly on recording domestic scenes of miners in Northumberland, and then the urban landscape of Halifax, West Yorkshire, of which he later said, in a rare late career interview, as being "absolutely extraordinary; a real dream town – I'd never seen anything like it before.